-“This is a pleasant dream,” said Berry, as she shares her thoughts upon first seeing the email revealing her third-place finish.
-“I’ll check it again in ten minutes to see if it’s still a reality.”
+“This is a pleasant dream,” Berry said as she shares her thoughts upon first seeing the email revealing her third-place finish.
+“I’ll check it again in 10 minutes to see if it’s still a reality.”

 The Hearst Journalism Awards Program features 14 competitions in various sectors of the journalism field: college writing, photojournalism, audio, television and multimedia.
 The program awards scholarships to students for outstanding performance in college-level journalism, and is a token of prestige for both the student and universities recognized by its judges.